odemur/odemur/README.md

-# About me
+# About

-I'm Odemur Marangoni 👋 🇧🇷
+I'm Odemur Marangoni 🇧🇷

-Software developer since 1999, developing products for large companies, banks and non-profit organizations.
+Software Developer since 1999, developing products for large companies, banks and non-profit organizations.

 Problem solver and focused on teams and performance.